 Once authorized, you can begin fetching data from Strava.
 You can read more about Strava authentication here.

-In developing this project within the Voids ecosystem, leveraging Next.js for both server-side rendering (SSR) and client-side rendering (CSR) dynamically offers significant advantages.
+In developing this project within the Experiments ecosystem, leveraging Next.js for both server-side rendering (SSR) and client-side rendering (CSR) dynamically offers significant advantages.
 We'll structure the project into two distinct parts: data fetching and processing, and the graphical user interface rendering.

 By separating data processing and rendering responsibilities: